Monash-Railway-Express/CAN_MREx/README.md

 It can be described as a **Client-server model**
 An SDO request is sent out to a specific node.
 It can either ask to change a value in that node’s object dictionary or ask to know what value is stored at a certain address (index, subindex).
 That node will then either confirm that it updated its value, return what was at the address requested or cause an error.

-I want to implement retries.

 ### Data format

-This stuff is mostly abstracted away.
+This stuff is mostly abstracted away but could be worth reading.

 | Byte | Purpose |
 | ----- | ----- |